|Type of Study||Fee|

 The dynamic world of computer games production is at the cutting edge of creative media and one of the largest growth areas internationally within the creative industries.
 This course provides you with extensive training in the design and production of computer games.
 You will be taught skills in the planning and prototyping of games within an agile framework, exploring 2D and 3D character and environment art, graphics and animation.
 You will also have the opportunity to develop both fundamental and specialist knowledge in computer programming.

-Throughout your studies, you will look into gaming and user interaction across a spectrum of related practices.
+Throughout your studies, you will look at gaming and user interaction across a spectrum of related practices.
 The aim of the course is to provide you with a rounded exposure of the elements of interactive user content, building up your confidence in various specialisms as the course progresses.

 You will work as part of a team in your final year to produce a prototype game, with modules looking at areas such as patents, copyrights and other means of legal protection as well as the economics and structure of the industry to enable you to learn the skills needed to take your product to market.